-The Giant Project, featuring Proliferasian (Vancouver) & Little Giant Chinese Chamber Orchestra (Taiwan), ready to tour across Canada in 2016
+The Giant Project, featuring Proliferasian (Vancouver) & Little Giant Chinese Chamber Orchestra (Taiwan), ready to tour across Canada

 “A remarkable dialogue between jazz combo and orchestra, and between Western avant-garde sounds and Chinese traditions.
 Led by Lan Tung (Orchid Ensemble) on erhu and voice, with Kevin Romain drums, JP Cartertrumpet/electronics, and Colin Cowan bass, Proliferasian is joined by the Little Giant Chinese Chamber Orchestra (conducted by Chih-Sheng Chen) for a striking, varied set full of intensity and texture”. – 2015 Vancouver Jazz Festival